dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 Training walk-through
 ---------------------

+0 Pre survey
+^^^^^^^^^^^^

+* Battery full?
+* WiFi off
+* GPS on
+* Set your ODK Collect username

 1 Survey start
 ^^^^^^^^^^^^^^
+* Site visit Start
+* Any reason you'd expect tracks to be non detectable, e.g. strong winds or rain?
+Photo, comment

 2 Fox track
 ^^^^^^^^^^^
+* Fox sake

 3 Track without nest
 ^^^^^^^^^^^^^^^^^^^^
+* Track or Treat, track without nest

 4 Track with nest
 ^^^^^^^^^^^^^^^^^
+* Track or Treat, track with nest

 5 Track, unsure if nest
 ^^^^^^^^^^^^^^^^^^^^^^^
+* Track or Treat, track unsure if nest

 6 Nest without track
 ^^^^^^^^^^^^^^^^^^^^
+* Track or Treat, nest, unhatched, no track

 7 Nest without track, predated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+* Track or Treat, nest, unhatched, no track
+* Disturbed or predated: yes
+* Add new "Disturbance observation" group for each disturbance

 8 Hatched nest, predated
 ^^^^^^^^^^^^^^^^^^^^^^^^
+* Track or Treat, nest, hatched
+* Disturbed or predated: yes
+* Add new "Disturbance observation" group for each disturbance

+Depending on whether your program records these events:

+* Pretend we've excavated and counted eggs
+* Pretend we've found nest tags
+* Pretend we've found a data logger in the nest
+* Pretend we've found and measured a few hatchlings

 9 Signs of disturbance or predation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+* Fox sake

 10 Dead turtle
 ^^^^^^^^^^^^^^
+* Marine wildlife incident

 11 A noteworthy find
 ^^^^^^^^^^^^^^^^^^^^
+* Take a photo, landscape
+* Write on a whiteboard what we're looking at and include as label and length reference

 12 Survey end
 ^^^^^^^^^^^^^
+* Site visit end
+* Any new reasons impacting data collection?
+Photo, comment

+13 Return device
+^^^^^^^^^^^^^^^^
+Returning to an office (WiFi and wall power):

+* GPS off
+* WiFi on

+Returning to a deposit box (no WiFi, portable battery):

+* GPS off
+* Device off
+* Plugin battery to charge device